 1. you will uncover specific accomplishments and

-2. you will be prepared for a BDI if that is the type of conversation you encounter in a job hiring screening session.
+2. you will be prepared for a BDI if that is the conversation you encounter in a job hiring screening session.

-Don’t let a Behavioral Descriptive Interview or the process intimidate you!
-The simplest way to answer potential questions is by using the CAR acronym: Challenge, Action, and Result.
+Don’t do a Behavioral Descriptive Interview or the process intimidate you!
+The simplest way to answer potential questions is using the CAR acronym: Challenge, Action, and Result.

 • Think of a situation where you faced a Challenge or problem.